Advanced Configuration and Capability

 Required Portal/Power Pages Management configuration

-You will need to create a Web Template with the name Maptaskr Dataverse Layers.
-This template will use the content of the Maptaskr Dataverse Layers template from Appendix A: Web Templates
+You will need to create a Web Template with the name Maptaskr Dataverse Layers

-You will need to create a Page template with the name Maptaskr Dataverse Layers that references the aforementioned Web Template as shown below.
+You will need to create a Page template with the name Maptaskr Dataverse Layers

 Figure 71 - Example dataverse layer template.

-The Maptaskr Map control will query the endpoint /maptaskr-dataverse-layers by default and can be configured to use another endpoint which is covered in PCF Component Settings.
+to use another endpoint which is covered in PCF Component Settings.

 You will need to create a web page that references the page template configured above.
-The partial URL can be set to /maptaskr-dataverse-layers if you are using the default endpoint, alternatively, set this to your desired custom endpoint.

 Figure 72 - Example dataverse layer web page.

-Be sure to assign the page template Maptaskr Dataverse Layers to this web page.
+Be sure to assign the page template Maptaskr Dataverse Layers

 Resulting network calls in Portal control

-After configuration of the Dataverse layer, you will see a network call out to the endpoint /maptaskr-dataverse-layers.
+After configuration of the Dataverse layer, you will see a network call out to the endpoint /maptaskr-dataverse-layers

 Figure 73 - Token response from the Liquid template using a custom endpoint.